 Visa Tips for Teachers Nurses Trades People

-Visa Tips for Teachers, Nurses, Trades People: John McQuaid, Director of Arrive Australia, talks through that tricky old visa system, and just what will get you enough points to stay in Australia.
-He gives robust Australian visa advice to teachers.
+Visa Tips for Teachers, Nurses, Trades People: John McQuaid, Director of Arrive Australia, talks about the tricky old visa system and what will get you enough points to stay in Australia.
+He gives robust advice on Australian visas to teachers.
 McQuaid, originally from Northern Ireland, has been in Australia since the early90ss and now lives in Sydney’s Eastern Suburbs, so he knows a thing or two about the old migrations business… Visa Tips for Teachers, Nurses, Tradespeople.

-Australia continues to have huge skill shortages and a buoyant economy with low unemployment, and perhaps a perfect storm for anyone looking to work and perhaps settle in Australia.
+Australia continues to have massive skill shortages and a buoyant economy with low unemployment, perhaps a perfect storm for anyone looking to work and settle in Australia.
 The government’s 2013-2014 migration program allowed for 190,000 permanent visas to be issued this year.
-128,550 of these visas will be for skilled workers, and the trend continues into 2017-18, although various industries are having sponsored visas restricted, following the news that the 457 Visa Program is being replaced by the new Medium to Long-term Strategic Skills List (MLTSSL).
+One hundred twenty-eight thousand five hundred fifty of these visas will be for skilled workers, and the trend continues into 2017-18.
+However, various industries have restricted sponsored visas, following the news that the new Medium is replacing the 457 Visa Program with the Long-term Strategic Skills List (MLTSSL).

 Visa Tips for Teachers, Nurses, Tradespeople.
-This number does not include the tens of thousands of temporary employer-sponsored four-year visas granted every year.
-To access these skilled visas, you will need to have qualifications or work experience in an occupation that appears on the government’s Skilled Occupations List or CSOL) or MLTSSL.
+This number does not include the tens of thousands of temporary employer-sponsored four-year visas granted yearly.
+To access these skilled visas, you must have qualifications or work experience in an occupation that appears on the government’s Skilled Occupations List (CSOL) or MLTSSL.
 You can check the Skilled Occupation List here.

-Please be aware that there have been recent changes (May 2017) to the 457 Visa Programs, and an updated list will be published soon.
+Please be aware that the 457 Visa Programs have recently undergone changes (May 2017), and an updated list will be published soon.

 See the extract from the official border.gov.au website